Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 Includes the following.

-Is extremely coarse or textured.
+It is highly coarse or textured.
 When manufactured, cylinders are not used to press the paper flat; they are often not pressed or pressed mechanically, resulting in highly textured and rough surfaces.
 These papers can withstand multiple washes in wet mediums and are typically preferred by pastelists to enhance texture.

 Hotpress vs. Coldpress